XXR Wheels. Style. Reinvented.

 Welcome to Vamos Wheels!
 We’re your premier online XXR wheel store, selling the best aluminum alloy models XXR has for the lowest prices you can find.
 All the sets of wheels we carry here at VamosWheels.com have been hand-selected for their top quality manufacturing, their mind-blowing appearances, and continual customer satisfaction ratings.
 Yes!
 Of course we’re lumping in the XXR 527, XXR 521, XXR 526 into our lot… just to name a few.
 Vamos Wheels is where top performance and appearance collide so you can have one seriously sick ride!

-Whether you’re new to the XXR brand, or simply want more information on these stylish, ultra-light alloy wheels, we’ve got a Buyer’s Guide below for you to help answer some of those questions you might have about.
-Browse the guide at your leisure, or jump straight to a subject with our Table of Contents.
+Whether you’re new to the XXR brand, or simply want more information on these stylish, ultra-light alloy wheels, we’ve got a Buyer’s Guide below for you to help answer some of those questions you might have about them.
+Click through the tabs below for all the details.

 About XXR Wheels